National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 A responsibility of any analyst is the extent to which quantities important to the question at hand may or may not be available or measured among the data at hand.
 Unmeasured confounding is a lurking concern in all clinical research, yet is typically assumed (under the guidance of domain experts) to not be present to a degree that it impacts quantitative findings such that conclusions (e.g., "treatment reduces risk of outcome") actually change.
 It should be noted, however, that this assumption is – by dint of involving _unmeasured_ quantities/variables that are confounding a targeted association/effect – not verifiable from available data.
-Thus, there’s effectively a need to assess how _sensitive_ conclusions are to unverifiable assumptions via _sensitivity analysis_; an assessment of how quantitative findings (and thus conclusions) differ under a range of plausible departures from the unverifiable assumptions (e.g., there exists an unmeasured confounding effect _U _that entails an impact of confounding of a degree deemed possible by a domain expert); the ‘plausibility’ of this range is crucially dependent on domain-expert input, rather than any data-driven or data-derivable extent.
+Thus, there's effectively a need to assess how _sensitive_ conclusions are to unverifiable assumptions via _sensitivity analysis_; an assessment of how quantitative findings (and thus conclusions) differ under a range of plausible departures from the unverifiable assumptions (e.g., there exists an unmeasured confounding effect _U _that entails an impact of confounding of a degree deemed possible by a domain expert); the "plausibility" of this range is crucially dependent on domain-expert input, rather than any data-driven or data-derivable extent.
 We return to the broader topic of sensitivity analysis below.

 Sensitivity analysis ideally takes place after the final analysis, so one does not redo the analysis, taking the insight from sensitivity analysis into account.